 The first part of the name, Ash, was originally given to a person who resided in an area where ash trees flourished.
 Now there are numerous parishes and townships called Ashworth in many counties and there are also various minor localities of this same name from which smaller lines of the name may have emerged.

 The surname Ashword was first found in Lancashire at Ashworth, a parochial chapelry, in the parish of Middleton, union of Bury, hundred of Salford.
 "A family named Ashworth was seated here as early as the 13th century, and appears to have been succeeded by the Holts."

 An early variant of the family was Ashwardby.
 Of this name, we could find only one reference, that of John Ashwardby ( fl.
 1392), "a follower of Wycliffe, is described by Tanner, no doubt by an inference from his surname, as a Lincolnshire man. "

 Early History of the Ashword family

-Another 163 words (12 lines of text) are included under the topic Early Ashword History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Ashword research.
+Another 82 words (6 lines of text) are included under the topic Early Ashword History in all our PDF Extended History products and printed products wherever possible.

 Ashword Spelling Variations